cmberryau/Artikel/README.md

 extremely basic and buggy system of picking the next word.

 The Django app allows users to register using e-mail addresses rather than usernames like vanilla Django.
-The actual articles application is again extremely basic.
+Users can (once their account is active) enter Words in a similar fashion to the iOS app and test themselves the articles application is again extremely basic.